arnstran/CHKP-AWS_ASG/README.md

 - 'terraform apply'

 Testing: When the deployment finishes, it prints the web app DNS name.
+Web app on port 80 and 8080.

 - When the deployment finished it still takes a few minutes for all the Check Point autoprovison to finish.
 - Test published web apps by browsing to web app DNS name.